 Vermont Secretary of Agriculture, Food and Markets Anson Tebbetts, Shelburne Farms Institute for Sustainable Schools Farm to School Director Betsy Rosenbluth, and U.S. Senator Peter Welch join Montpelier High School students for a local lunch.
-Photo by Sarah Webb
+Photo by Sarah Webb.

 “What’s so inspiring to me is you’re solving big challenges by creating a local agricultural economy and a cleaner, more sustainable environment.
 It takes work, it takes effort.
 It takes more than just saying you want a solution—we all do—it’s about doing it.” –U.S. Senator Peter Welch